dannylam2502/Portfolio-code-snippet/LupinAdventure/README.md

 My main responsibility:
   - Design and implement all levels.
-  - Implement platforms and some entity.
+  - Implement platforms and some entities.